 It was here that evangelist Stephen Jeffreys (1876-1943) had a vision which he always regarded as a miraculous moment in his ministry.
 The location has been described as the Island Place Mission or Gospel Hall, but the exact identity of the building is imprecise.
 While preaching in 1914, he saw on a wall of the chapel the face of Jesus as the man of sorrows with tears running down his face.
 It was claimed that many in the congregation saw it too and that it lasted for some time.
-He believed the outbreak of the First World War as few weeks later, with the blood of millions shed on the battlefields of France and Belgium, confirmed the prophetic nature of this experience.
-Jeffreys remained in Llanelli as pastor of the chapel for seven years, but in the years between the wars spent much time in travelling to preach at meetings in Scandinavia and also in the United States, Australia, New Zealand and South Africa, sometimes accompanied by his brother and fellow evangelist George Jeffreys.
+He believed the outbreak of the First World War as few weeks later, with the blood of millions shed on the battlefields of France and Belgium, confirmed this prophetic experience.
+Jeffreys remained in Llanelli as pastor of the chapel for seven years, but in the years between the wars spent much time on preaching missions to Scandinavia, and also to the United States, Australia, New Zealand and South Africa, sometimes accompanied by his brother and fellow evangelist George Jeffreys.

 This village was the birthplace of evangelist, prayer warrior and Bible College principal Rees Howells (1879-1950).
 The family home was 26 Llandeilo Road (SA18 1BA), a little white-painted cottage, with the window frames and edges of the building picked out in black, a familiar feature in Wales.

-The village lies on the busy A477, but a bypass is currently under construction, which will make life easier – and quieter - for residents and visitors alike.
+The village use to sit directly on the busy A477, but has now been bypassed, making life easier – and quieter - for residents and visitors alike.
 The most famous former resident was the Rev. Griffith Jones (1684-1761), vicar of St Teilo's church (SA33 4HH) from 1716 until his death forty-five years later.

 Born at the hamlet of Penboyr, Jones was the son of a farmer and as a boy he was sent to tend the flock.
 Praying in the corner of a field one day, he had a vision of the Lord Jesus, who said to him My boy, I want you to be a witness for me in the world.
 Educated at Carmarthen Grammar School, he was ordained in 1708.
 He was a prominent member of the Society for the Promotion of Christian Knowledge and in 1731 began to promote “circulating” schools to teach people to read, so called because they were held in a certain place for about three months before moving on to a new location.
 It was estimated that over 200,000 people learned to read in this way and the main material he used was the Bible and the Catechism of the Church of England, thus laying the foundation for the labours of later evangelists.